-Each CYP utilizes their installation Self-Care Policy to make determinations supporting the self-release of children from CYPs and ensure they compliant the policy.
+Each CYP utilizes their installation Self-Care Policy to make determinations supporting the self-release of children from CYPs and ensure they are in compliance with the policy.
 Please review your program's self-release policy and age limitations for more information.
 For more information, review the Sign In and Sign Out guidance outlined below.